Updated January 2023

 Refund policy

-If you register and then cancel for any reason up until June 1, 2023 you will receive a refund of 80%, and the remaining 20% is not refundable.
-On and after June 2, 2023 we will issue an 80% refund for cancellations IF we are able to fill your camper’s spot before the start of the camp session you are canceling.
+If you register and then cancel for any reason up until May 31, 2024 you will receive a refund of 80%, and the remaining 20% is not refundable.
+Starting June 1, 2024 through two weeks before the start of your camper’s session we will issue an 80% refund for cancellations IF we are able to fill your camper’s spot before the start of the camp session you are canceling.
+Cancellations with notice of two weeks or less are not eligible for a refund.

 No refund will be issued for missed days of camp.